Best Synthetic Oils: Invest in Your Engine’s Long-Term Health

 Q: Will I damage my engine if I switch from synthetic to conventional oil?

-A: No, although you’ll experience a perceivable loss in protection, performance, fuel mileage, and longevity if you switch back to conventional oil.
+No, although you may experience a perceivable loss in protection, performance, fuel mileage, and longevity if you switch back to conventional oil.
 Be aware that some synthetic oil types aren’t engineered to be mixed with other oil types, so in this circumstance, you’ll have to drain your existing synthetic oil before adding any conventional oil.

 Q: Do unopened bottles of synthetic oil have an expiration date?